Protein Calculator – How To Calculate Protein Intake

 Is Too Much Protein Bad?

 Excess protein intake may have toxic effects on the body.
-Ammonia is the by-product of protein metabolism.
-Protein intake beyond RDA produces more ammonia, which is converted to urea.
-Excess urea production burdens the kidneys (3).
+Ammonia is the by-product of protein (or amino acid) metabolism.
+Protein intake beyond RDA may produce more ammonia, which is converted to urea.
+Excess urea production burdens the kidneys and liver and may lead to mineral and calcium loss and the risk of osteoporosis (4).

 Should I Increase My Protein Intake To Lose Weight?

-Protein can help you lose weight when combined with other macronutrients in a balanced manner.
-Adequate protein intake as per the weight and physical activity increases satiety, has a thermic effect that is more when compared to carbs and fat, and boosts the metabolic rate (4).
+Protein can help you lose weight when combined with calorie deficit and other macronutrients in a balanced manner.
+Adequate protein intake as per weight and physical activity increases satiety.
+It also has a thermic effect that is more when compared to carbs and fat and boosts the metabolic rate (5).

 Frequently Asked Questions